During a 37-year career in law enforcement, Tim Morgan saw more than his share of high-speed police pursuits that ended badly.

 The idea involved using five different pieces of existing technology to create a system that would be free for the public to use, said Davis, who is helping with the product development.

-The product the Morgans have developed unifies these tools and makes their use seemless, “and it saves lives,” Davis said.
+The product the Morgans have developed unifies these tools and makes their use seamless, “and it saves lives,” Davis said.
 “That’s the beauty of what the two of them have done.”

 Although he worked for the Sheriff’s Office for most of his career, Morgan started out in business management at Milliken after earning a business degree at Erskine College.